-Conventional steam-driven MEE systems face major operational limitations in modern distilleries.
-SED's Mechanical Vapor Recompression technology overcomes these challenges by recompressing generated vapor and reusing it as the heating medium within the same evaporator system.
+Conventional steam-driven Multiple Effect Evaporation (MEE) systems face major operational limitations in modern distilleries.
+SED’s Mechanical Vapor Recompression technology overcomes these challenges by recompressing generated vapor and reusing it as the heating medium within the same evaporator system.

 The MVR system operates on the thermodynamic relationship between pressure, temperature, and latent heat of vaporization.
 Secondary vapor generated during evaporation is compressed using an electrically driven compressor.
 Compression raises the saturation temperature of the vapor, allowing it to be reused as the heating medium inside the evaporator calandria.